dcceew-bdr/bdr-dq/README.md

 ## License & Rights

-This software and the other resources in this repository are licensed for reuse using the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license, a copy of the deed of which is held in the LICENSE file in this repository.
+This software and the other resources in this repository are licensed for reuse using the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license, a copy of the deed of which is held in the LICENSE file in this repository..

 ## Contact